jdh4/advanced_traverse/software/README.md

 ### Import Notes

 Use the `openmpi/devtoolset-8` modules when working with Fortran mod files.
+Mod files are intermediate files during Fortran compilations.